CONTACT DETAILS

 On "D" Day JW was a crewmember on a B-17 Bomber flying out of Kimbolton, Huntingdonshire.

 England.
 That day his plane bombed the Conde Sur Noiuer crossroads and bridge leading to the beachhead.
 Because JW had enlisted with the USAF in England, he was a "float" or spare gunner.
 JW had been hanging around the Operations Room for several hours but had not been called up to a crew.
 Eventually, with 30 minutes notice, he was assigned to a crew which included a pilot only flying his second mission.
 Their mission was part of the second wave of bombings on the evening of June 6th and was to disrupt a key set of buildings, a bridge and roadways known as a "Choke Point".
 The destruction would disrupt the German counter offensive on the Allied forces moving inland.
-JW's bomber group would fired on by Berman artillery and one of his bunk mates, on another plane in the formation, was wounded.
+JW's bomber group would fired on by German artillery and one of his bunk mates, on another plane in the formation, was wounded.

 FOLLOWING D-DAY

 JW flew ten more missions over Western Europe during the rest of June and July 1944.
 Unknown to JW he had developed asthma and suffered a severe attack which left him hospitalized and did not see further action in the War.
 JW went on to work for Boeing for 33 years.
 His medals include the Distinguished Flying Cross and, in 2014, he received the French Legion D'Honneuer from the French Government.
-JW still lives in Seattle and has three sons, five grandchildren, twelve Great grandchildren, and one Great Great Grandchild.

 READ MORE about JW at the American Air Museum in Britain website